-The future is here.
+The future of payments is here.
 Now.

 Digital payments have arrived.
 It’s time for businesses to not only familiarize themselves with digital payments but embrace them and understand that they are a key factor in the growth and overall success.

 Businesses that have already made the switch to digital payments have reported many advantages over traditional payment methods.
 Here are the top two: Higher returns and increased convenience for staff.
 In Canada, the most common electronic payment is EFT, which securely moves money from account to account at financial institutions.